Deng Xi: Biography

 Despite this portrayal, more modern scholars consider that, having taken the time to write his own penal code, Deng may have been a well-intentioned legal reformer opposing what he saw as the suppression of ideas and opinions.
-Nit-picking over aspects of the law to defy Zichan's attempts to stop the publication of posters, Professors Xing Lu and Zhenbin Sun consider Deng wanted to challeng Confucian Li in favour of litigation and a free exchange, favouring what is termed "big" or communal arguments over petty ones as better resolving issues.
+Nit-picking over aspects of the law to defy Zichan's attempts to stop the publication of posters, Professors Xing Lu and Zhenbin Sun consider Deng wanted to challenge Confucian Li in favour of litigation and a free exchange, favouring what is termed "big" or communal arguments over petty ones as better resolving issues.

+Legacy

-Deng Xi was executed in 501 BCE, by Si Chuan, the then ruler of the state of Zheng.
+Deng Xi was executed in 501 BC, by Si Chuan, the ruler of the state of Zheng.
 Si Chuan then adopted his penal code.

+The Xunzi paired him with Hui Shi as part of a general intellectual tradition, though the two lived 200 years apart.
+Xunzi's primary complaint about the two was that they didn't conform to ritual and "righteousness", or the "facts about right and wrong", portraying him as a talented person who, neglecting the way of Confucian morality, wasted his time on pointless intellectual games and sophistry.
+The Han Feizi tends to dismiss the Logicians as useless, despite deriving a part of its statecraft from them.